List of Marvel Comics characters: F: Fang I

-Fang is a Lupak who is a member of the Royal Elite of the Shi'ar Imperial Guard.
+Fang is a Lupak, a wolf-like alien and member of the Royal Elite of the Shi'ar Imperial Guard.
 Created by Chris Claremont and Dave Cockrum, the character first appeared in X-Men #107 (October 1977).
-Fang appears to be a hybrid of an alien and a wolf; he has superhuman senses, strength, speed, stamina, durability, agility, and reflexes, as well as claws and fangs.
-In recent years, the character has developed new abilities, including teleportation, flight, and energy projection/matter manipulation.
-(Like many original members of the Imperial Guard, Fang is the analog of a character from DC Comics' Legion of Super-Heroes: in his case Timber Wolf.)
+In later appearances, the character develops new abilities, including teleportation, flight, energy projection, and matter manipulation.
+Like many original members of the Imperial Guard, Fang is the analog of a character from DC Comics' Legion of Super-Heroes: in his case Timber Wolf.